yurigo79/gutenberg/packages/editor/README.md

 -   _props_ `Object`: The component props.
 -   _props.close_ `Function`: The function to close the dialog.
--   _props.renderDialog_ `Function`: The function to render the dialog.
+-   _props.renderDialog_ `boolean`: Whether to render the component with modal dialog behavior.

 _Returns_